Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Evaluation Bias Impact on LLM-as-a-judge

 \subsection{Performance Evaluation}

-\textbf{Impact of Bias Type.} {We first assessed each bias type individually, using the 50 biased responses generated for that specific bias across all 50 questions.} Fig.~\ref{fig:intuiation1} summarizes the average scores (on a 1–10 scale) assigned by the GPT-Judge judge to answers containing each bias.
-As shown in the Fig.~\ref{fig:intuiation1}, there are clear disparities in how different biases affect the judged quality of answers.
+\textbf{Impact of Bias Type.} We first evaluate each bias independently using 50 biased responses and their clean counterparts across 50 questions, reducing instance-level variance and improving statistical robustness.
+Fig.~\ref{fig:intuiation1} reports the average scores assigned by all 6 judge models to responses with each bias under the Detailed Rubric Prompt.

-In general, all biased answers received lower mean scores than their corresponding clean (unbiased) answers, though the degree of score reduction varied widely by bias type.
-Introducing a factual error bias had the most severe effect, with incorrect answers averaging only 4.98 for JudgeLM.
-In contrast, adding implicit bias like content-richness or verbosity had minimal impact, with average scores remaining relatively high at 8.82 and 8.80, respectively.
+{There are clear disparities in how different biases affect the judged quality of answers.
+In general, almost all biased answers received lower mean scores than their corresponding clean (unbiased) answers, though the degree of score reduction varied widely by bias type. } Factual error bias cause one of the sharpest score drops across judge architectures.
+For example, reducing scores from 9.12 to 4.00 for GPT-4o, from 8.96 to 3.22 for Claude Sonnet 4.5, and from 9.20 to 3.38 for GPT-5.1.
+In contrast, adding implicit bias like content-richness or verbosity had minimal impact, with average scores remaining relatively high at 8.82 and 8.80, respectively for JudgeLM.
 These results highlight that certain biases can strongly skew an LLM judge’s scoring.
-A likely reason is that some injected biases directly undermine the clarity or correctness of an answer from the judge’s perspective.
+A likely reason is that these injected biases directly undermine the clarity or relevance of an answer from the judge’s perspective.

-Interestingly, in our experiments, the verbose and chain-of-thought reasoning answers actually scored lower than the concise clean answers.
-One explanation is that our evaluation prompt and criteria encouraged focus on correctness and relevance, so unnecessarily long or self-reasoning answers were viewed as less clear.
-This indicates that GPT-Judge, when properly prompted, does not always reward length for its own sake, in fact, overly verbose answers were treated as inferior in quality.
+Interestingly, verbose and chain-of-thought responses are usually scored slightly lower than clean answers across most judges, though the magnitude varies by model.
+A likely reason is that our rubric emphasizes correctness and relevance, making unnecessarily long or self-reasoning responses appear less clear.
+This suggests that, when properly prompted, modern LLM judges can distinguish informative content from superficial verbosity rather than consistently favoring longer answers.

 \textbf{Impact of different training datasets.}

 {Considering that smaller companies often fine-tune local LLMs using high-scoring responses, we evaluate the downstream impact of training on biased yet high-scoring data.
 We fine-tuned the LLaMA-3.1-8B-Instruct model on several distinct training sets and evaluated its performance under two evaluators: GPT-Judge and JudgeLM.